Randz0/Sorting-Algorithms-In-C/README.md

 -
 Did not think it would take me so long to add.
 Got really confused by my own poor proggraming practices lol <br>
  To-Do : Want to Add Selection Sort

+Update 1.2 : Added Selection Sort
+-
+Really easy to implement, gonna try and add more before updating from here on out To-Do : Want to add merge, cocktail shaker, and quick-sort